Free HOA Guide · No Email Required

 Master Policy Types Explained

 This is the section that confuses most boards — and the confusion costs homeowners thousands of dollars after every major claim.
-Your master policy falls into one of three categories, and the type you have determines who pays for what when there's a loss.
+Your falls into one of three categories, and the type you have determines who pays for what when there's a loss.
 For a deeper comparison, see our article on HOA master policy vs unit owner policy.

 HOA master policy types comparison diagram showing bare walls, single entity, and all-in coverage boundaries on a condo building cross-section